What Is CCTV Monitoring

 Types of Fire Sprinkler Systems

-There are several types of fire sprinkler systems, each designed to address specific fire protection needs based on the type of occupancy, potential fire hazards, and environmental conditions.
+There are several fire sprinkler systems, each designed to address specific fire protection needs based on the type of occupancy, potential fire hazards, and environmental conditions.
 The main types of fire sprinkler systems include:

 1. Wet Pipe Sprinkler System: